gallery

 General Information

-Our native cotton, maʻo, is a member of the Mallow or Hibiscus family (Malvaceae).
-There are about 40 species in the genus Gossypium.
+Gossypium tomentosum is a member of the Mallow or Hibiscus family (Malvaceae).
+Worldwide, there are about 40 species in the genus Gossypium.

 Maʻo is classified as a New World cotton and is the only member of that group not cultivated.
 [1]